Pay-by-link-plane icon

 Stored-value card

 A payment card with a monetary value that is stored on the card itself, instead of in a bank account.
 Examples are gift cards and prepaid cards.
-Some stored-value cards can be reused by transferring money to it, others are disposable cards that can't be reloaded.
+Some stored-value cards can be reused by transferring money to it, others are disposable cards that cannot be reloaded.

 Strong Customer Authentication (SCA)